 He received the “Robert Briscoe Award” from the Emerald Isle Immigration Society, 1999 Rev. Martin Luther King “Living the Dream” Award from Governor George Pataki, 2000 “Spirit of New York” Award from Councilwoman Una Clarke, 2001 “Jewish Heritage Award” from Brooklyn Borough President Howard Golden, 2008 “Bridge Building Award” from the All-Stars Project , and 2009 NYC City Council Jewish Heritage Award..

 He has supported a variety of women’s, environmental, and voter participation causes, including his efforts initiating legislation to create Democracy Day in America, which he had introduced in the House of Representatives by 100 co-sponsors in 1991, and in the US Senate in 1997.
 He has appeared on radio and cable TV shows, serving as co-host of a weekly civic issues show in NYC for two years.

-Howard lives in New York City.
-He graduated from Boston University School of Law (J.D.1970), and the University of Pennsylvania (B.A.1967).
+He lives in Manhattan, New York City.
+He graduated from Boston University School of Law (J.D.1970), the University of Pennsylvania (B.A.1967), and Huntington High School.
 He is a three-time NYC marathon runner and finisher, and has been listed in the 1999-2008 editions of Who’s Who in the East, Who’s Who in America, and Who’s Who in the World.